Bob Mortimer confirms filming for Michael Jackson glove movie will go ahead in 2022

 “We’re filming it in March,” he said.
 “He [Jackson] had a training glove and few people knew of it but it was what gave him his special powers to entrance the globe and a collector’s got it and we’re hoping to have a big star in it.

-So far the film will star Mortimer and Reeves, Morgana Robinson, Noel Fielding, Matt Lucas, Tim Key, Tony Pitts, Paul Whitehouse and Tony Way.
+So far the film will star Mortimer and Reeves, with other cast members to be announced in the coming months.

 According to a synopsis it is “a comedy road movie about two best friends in search of Michael Jackson’s mythical training glove.